jarteaga00/jose-arteaga-module3-challenge/README.md

-# <jose-arteaga-module3-challenge>
+# <jose-password-generator>

 ## Description

 The motivation behind this project was to to provide a service for individuals who constantly have to come up with several different passwords.
 This project was built with the intention to make the lives of those indidivudals easier by generating automated passwords for them.
 This project helps solves the problem of having to come up with unique and hard to crack passwords, as well as attending to the users needs by generating passwords based on their preference of how long it should be, and what characters or symbols it should include.
 I learned that

 ## Table of Contents